crosswalk-project/crosswalk-test-suite/doc/Web_Runtime_Test_Suite_User_Guide.md

 - testkit-stub: a test stub application deployed on Device
 - tinyweb:   a web service application deployed on Device

+Note that the `normaluser` in this guide is the user name of the device under test.
+It just means a normal user name for multiuser support.

 ## 2. Web Testing Architecture

 - Web Testing on Tizen